 Those whom defeated me: The battery, The Troll with a Club, Golden-Bullet, unnamed villain in earth-bending dream; and The Woman with The Flamethrower.
 [Also “Mr. Number One” technically in terms of views].
 I have defeated all of them in a rematch except the Woman, the unnamed Villain, and Mr. Number One.

-These villains only managed to defeat me with my allowance (the troll), my surprise (Golden Bullet and I think the unnamed villain) or overwhelming fear (the battery).
+These villains only managed to defeat me with my allowance (the troll), my surprise (Golden Bullet, the unnamed villain) or overwhelming fear (the battery).
 Only Golden-Bullet seemed to purposefully plan his surprise attack on me.
 The methods of which Mr. #1 uses to defeats me are unknown.
 The Woman with the Flamethrower sufficiently confused me enough to defeat me with a new weakness.

-As a dream character, he is tall and big and can take on the ultimate punch without any noticeable damage (his face was reddened by the blow but there were no wounds) and isn’t affected by two “one-punch-man’s”.
+As a dream character, he is tall and big and can take on the ultimate punch without any noticeable damage and isn’t affected by two “one-punch-man’s”.
 He is also easily able to stop 22, which is inferred to be otherwise omnipotent.
 His only weakness seems to be his own "subconscious", whose mere appearance blows his head up.

 The second time I met him, he kept on disappearing and reappearing as if anticipating my attack.
 He rejected my death battle but helped guide me through protecting a relic.
 In addition to this, he helps me out a few times when I'm lucid, listening to me, even trying his best to surpass my favorite dream (See: SUBSONCSIOUS'S ATTEMPT)